 The three cheap markets of Kolkata, also the most popular ones need special elaboration.
 So, I’m putting forth some details for you below.

 This is the first market on my list and I suggest that when you’re in Kolkata, you visit here for sure.

 10:30 am to 8 pm

 Monday to Saturday

-The colonial structure of New Market will give you a feeling that time has stopped here.
+The colonial structure of the New Market will give you a feeling that time has stopped here.
 The market had first started its journey in 1857.
-Over the years, Calcutta became Kolkata and everything in the city changed but the structures of Newmarket stands with pride as living history.
+Over the years, Calcutta became Kolkata and everything in the city changed but the structures of Newmarket stand with pride as living history.